Prasangati/csci499/README.md

 # CSCI 499-01

-Hey guys, I am going to give the basic guideline on how to set up the project.
+Hey guys, I am going to give a basic guideline on how to set up the project.
 It is important we do it properly so we don't run into issues later.
 Hopefully, everyone has already cloned the project and thus, is using git to track and update any new developments.

+## Backend with Django
 The first thing you need to do is set up a virtual enivorment.
 The commands should be run in the root directory.
 Also, note that I use python3/pip3 for the commands, but if they don't work, use python/pip.
 Here are the commands:
 ``` bash
 python3 -m venv venv
 ```